OpenRefine/openrefine.org/docs/technical-reference/Why-Get-Involved.md

 ---
 id: why-get-involved
-title: Why Get Involved
+title: Why get involved
-sidebar_label: Why Get Involved
+sidebar_label: Why get involved
 ---

 OpenRefine is a powerful open-source tool for cleaning, transforming, and enriching data.
 Originally developed by Google, it was released open source in 2013 and is now maintained by a diverse international community.
 Users like journalists, librarians and researchers value it for its powerful capabilities to work with messy data.